grizlibier/wcomf/README.md

 - Lore? (is being written)

-- New afflictions: burn, stun, and more! (done)
+- New weapons

 - New monsters (in process)

-- Dodging, evasion, critical hits (done)
+- Balancing

 # Logs